dstackai/dstack/docs/docs/quickstart.md

     # Expose the vllm server port
     port: 8000

-    # Specify a name if it's an Open-AI compatible model
+    # Specify a name if it's an OpenAI-compatible model
     model: meta-llama/Meta-Llama-3.1-8B-Instruct

     # Required resources